Michaeljh-23/fetch-a-friend/README.md

 This project is a React-based application designed to help users search, favorite, and match with adoptable dogs from around the country.
 This project was completed as part of a take home assesment for Fetch Rewards.

+You can find a live version at https://fetchfriend.netlify.app/search

 ## .ENV required

 To run the project locally, you’ll need access to the API Base URL provided for the assessment.